bigpandamx/sigmastate-interpreter/docs/LangSpec.md

 ErgoScript is a language to write contracts for [Ergo blockchain](https://ergoplatform.org).
-ErgoScript contracts can be compiled to [ErgoTrees](https://ergoplatform.org/docs/ErgoTree.pdf), typed abstract serialized and stored in UTXOs.
+ErgoScript contracts can be compiled to [ErgoTrees](https://ergoplatform.org/docs/ErgoTree.pdf), typed abstract syntax treeы which are serialized and stored in UTXOs.

 A good starting point to writing contracts is to use [ErgoScript by